YorkDojo/yorkdojo.github.io/_worksheets/microbit/meteors.md

 featured_image: meteors.gif
 ---

-> Intermediate level microbit - 1hr
+> Intermediate level microbit - 1hr.
+Original game & code by Emily & Claire!

 In Meteors! we create a game that you control using the A & B buttons moving your spaceship to avoid meteors coming towards you.